grpc-ecosystem/grpc-cloud-run-example/node/README.md

 gcloud run deploy --image gcr.io/$GCP_PROJECT/grpc-calculator:latest --platform managed
 ```

-You may be prompted them for auth.
+You may be prompted for auth.
 If so, choose the unauthenticated option.

 This command will give you a message like
 ```